-- Business and Management courses are available to a wide variety of business organizations and for those in administrative, management, sales, banking, insurance, and secretarial occupations. - Emergency Medical Service classes for certification or upgrade are available for emergency and rescue personnel. - Firemanship Training is offered in fire fighting techniques for members of municipal, volunteer, and industrial fire brigades. - Teacher Renewal courses are available on campus and at off-campus sites for certification and professional development. - Health Occupations programs have been established for persons seeking additional medical, allied health, and nursing knowledge and skills.
+- Biotechnology courses include BioWork, which is a 140-hour introductory course bringing together the basics of manufacturing technology and the fundamentals of science.
+This knowledge is essential for competent, entry-level technicians in biotechnology, chemical, and pharmaceutical manufacturing. - Business and Leadership courses are available to a wide variety of business organizations and for those in administrative, management, sales, banking, insurance, and secretarial occupations. - Emergency Medical Service classes for certification or upgrade are available for emergency and rescue personnel. - Firemanship Training is offered in fire fighting techniques for members of municipal, volunteer, and industrial fire brigades. - Teacher Renewal courses are available on campus and at off-campus sites for certification and professional development. - Health Occupations programs have been established for persons seeking additional medical, allied health, and nursing knowledge and skills.
 All levels of courses from paraprofessional to professional are offered. - Law Enforcement courses have been designed for upgrading both experienced and recently employed policemen and law enforcement officials. - Management and Supervisory Development courses are offered to improve supervisory and management techniques for beginning and experienced personnel. - Online Courses are available for persons interested in specific software training, small business applications, business administration, sales and marketing, accounting, and grant writing. - Technical courses are available for upgrading the knowledge and skills of persons working in the numerous technical and paraprofessional occupations. - Vocational Upgrading courses are designed for persons working in skilled and semi-skilled occupations. - Spanish instruction for specific occupations is available utilizing Command Spanish curricula.
 Courses are custom designed for business, industry, and agency requests.

-Additional information regarding occupational upgrading courses may be obtained by contacting the Continuing Education Office at the college (704) 637-0760 or (704) 788-3197, ext.
-288, or 416.
+Additional information regarding occupational upgrading courses may be obtained by contacting the Continuing Education Office at the college 704-216-3512 or 704-216-3742.